How to avoid culture shock in India – Everything for your first visit to India – Incredible India

 And what I love even more then….
 When you go in there, you have to take off your shoes.
 If you come back and you have leather shoes then chances are they have been polished.
 This may have been done by someone from a low caste or high caste, it makes no difference here.
 Just like you can just sit next to anyone on the floor to have your meal.

-Order your food and say how hot it can be
+• Order your food and say how spicy you need it

 If you don’t mention how hot the food can be you are likely to burn your mouth out.
 It is important to say you don’t want it that hot.
 No Spicy, or Medium hot or Mild they really get it.
 If it is too hot, they can often do something about it.
 Either they add sugar or they mix in cream or coconut.
 Know that they have all kinds of tricks to fix it.
 So indicate that it is too hot and don’t sit down with burnt lips, sore stomach and experience discomfort on the toilet the day after 🙂